Beer Pong Rules: How to Play and Dominate Your Friends

-Official beer pong tables measure 8ft long by 24″ wide by 27.5″ tall, however, if you can find a table that is close to these measurements it will work great for beer pong.
-You don’t need a purpose-made beer pong table although it is the best.
+Official beer pong tables measure 8 ft long by 24″ wide by 27.5″ tall, however, if you can find a table that is close to these measurements it will work great for beer pong.
+You don’t need a purpose-made beer pong table.
 With that being said, here are a few recommendations.

 GoPong 8 Foot Beer Pong Table

 This black beer pong table is made from a sturdy aluminum frame with an MDF surface.
 Beer easily wipes away, and thanks to its clamshell design and light weight (21lbs) you can easily carry it around.

 A very similar beer pong table to the GoPong model.
 It too features a clamshell design and weighs just 21 lbs.
 Included with the table are 8 table tennis balls and 22 cups.